ChipV223/SauceLabs_CSharp/README.md

 ### Prerequisites

-You’ll need to have these components installed to set up PNUnit testing on Sauce with C# .NET.
+You’ll need to have these components installed to set up PNUnit testing on Sauce with C# .NET:

-  1 )Visual Studio
+  1) Visual Studio

   2) Selenium DLLs for .NET installed and referenced by your project

   3) NUnit + PNUnit Bundle

 ####Create the Visual Studio Project: